Palace4Software/timesync/README.md

 ## Website
-* See https://github.com/Palace4Software/timesync for updates and informations
+* See https://github.com/Palace4Software/timesync for updates and informations and source code
 * See https://github.com/Palace4Software/timesync/commits/main for changelog